 Editor’s note, June 24, 2022: The U.S. Supreme Court has overturned Roe v.
 Wade in a ruling that eliminates the constitutional right to abortion and allows states to ban the procedure.
 The ruling came two days after Wisconsin’s Republican-controlled Legislature took no action in a special session that Gov. Tony Evers called with the intent of repealing Wisconsin’s pre-Civil War abortion ban.
-The Legislature’s immediate adjournment of the session left the state law in place.

-Pro-Life Wisconsin, a Christian-based organization, opposes abortion in every case, even when it is not “‘politically correct,’” per their website.
+Pro-Life Wisconsin, a Christian-based organization, opposes abortion in every case, even when it is not “politically correct,” per their website.
 Legislative Director Matt Sande says the group considers any legal or medical exception a “loophole,” and it favors doctors providing “equal care” to the pregnant person and fetus — even if it is nonviable.

 But The American College of Obstetricians and Gynecologists says “induced abortion is an essential component of women’s health care.”
 And a recent fact-check by Reuters ruled the statement, “Abortion is never medically necessary to save a woman’s life,” as “false.”

 Even the American Association of Pro-Life Obstetricians and Gynecologists, which lists five doctors from Wisconsin as members, acknowledges that when “extreme” life-threatening emergencies arise, “premature delivery” may be indicated.
 But unlike in an abortion, the group said, “Every reasonable attempt to save the baby’s life would also be a part of our medical intervention.”